aspose-total/Aspose.Total-Products/total/en/java/conversion/wordml-to-xlsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert WORDML to XLSX via Java or Online App" h2="On Premise Java API to convert WORDML to XLSX without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- Converting WORDML to XLSX via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export WORDML to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLSX.
+Using [Aspose.Total for Java](https://products.aspose.com/total/java/), converting WORDML to XLSX is a straightforward two-step process.
+The first step is to use the feature-rich document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/).
+This API allows you to export WORDML to HTML.
+The second step is to use [Aspose.Cells for Java](https://products.aspose.com/cells/java/), which is a powerful spreadsheet manipulation API.
+This API allows you to convert HTML to XLSX.

+Aspose.Total for Java is a comprehensive suite of APIs that provides developers with the tools they need to create, manipulate, and convert documents.
+Aspose.Words for Java is a powerful document manipulation API that enables developers to create, edit, and convert documents in a variety of formats.
+It supports a wide range of document formats, including WORDML, HTML, and XLSX.
+Aspose.Cells for Java is a powerful spreadsheet manipulation API that enables developers to create, edit, and convert spreadsheets in a variety of formats.
+It supports a wide range of spreadsheet formats, including HTML and XLSX.

+Using Aspose.Total for Java, developers can easily convert WORDML to XLSX in a few simple steps.
+First, they can use Aspose.Words for Java to export WORDML to HTML.
+Then, they can use Aspose.Cells for Java to convert HTML to XLSX.
+This process is quick and easy, and it allows developers to quickly and easily convert documents from one format to another.

+Aspose.Total for Java is a comprehensive suite of APIs that provides developers with the tools they need to create, manipulate, and convert documents.
+With Aspose.Total for Java, developers can easily convert WORDML to XLSX in a few simple steps.
+By using Aspose.Words for Java to export WORDML to HTML, and then using Aspose.Cells for Java to convert HTML to XLSX, developers can quickly and easily convert documents from one format to another.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}